-The first step is to get more people to visit your site, and since most web traffic comes through organic search (and most of that comes through Google), it's important to optimize your site for search engines.
+The first step is to get more people to visit your site.
+Since most web traffic comes through organic searches (and most of that comes through Google), it's important to optimize your site for search engines.

-Today, search engine optimization (SEO) is what the phone book and classified advertising were in the 20th century: the best way to ensure your target customer can find you when they want to do business.
+Today, search engine optimization (SEO) is the best way to ensure your target customer can find you when they want to do business.

-SEO is a bit more complicated than a yellow page listing, so you may need help getting it right.
-But the worst decision you can make is to hire a company that only does SEO.
-Here's why:
+Search engine optimization is complicated, so you may need help getting it right.
+And the worst decision you can make is to hire a company that only does SEO.

 Not all traffic is created equal.

-A few years ago, (BF - Before Facebook) I wrote my first blog as a way to share the mundane events of my life with friends and family.
-I was surprised by the number of strangers who took an interest - in things like my cat's toilet habits and how hard it is to find parts for an old grey-market Mercedes.
-But my biggest surprise came when I wrote about my neighbor's pool guy looking over my fence, and speculated he was trying to see my wife naked.
+Many years ago, I started a blog to share my mundane life events with friends and family.
+I was surprised by the number of strangers who took an interest in things like my cat's toilet habits and how hard it was to find parts for an old grey-market Mercedes.
+But my biggest surprise came when I wrote about my neighbor's pool guy looking over my fence to try and see my wife naked.

 My blog traffic immediately jumped from a few dozen visits a day to tens of thousands.